 - Workman, S., Shafran, B., & Bark, T. (2017).
 Problem definition and information provision by federal bureaucrats.
 Cognitive Systems Research, 33, 140–152.

 1. Simon (1985) notes that this shift can be observed as psychologists began asking subjects to speak aloud as they completed experimental tasks.
-Before this shift in thinking within psychology data on what subjects thought during experiments was not seen as wholly objective for analysis (Simon, 1985).
+Before this shift in thinking within psychology data, on what subjects thought during experiments were not seen as wholly objective for analysis (Simon, 1985).

 2. Despite “satisficing” not being used explicitly in the first edition, the fourth edition contains a note from Simon that Administrative Behavior did include the first sketch of this later-developed idea.